Toward Multimodal Image-to-Image Translation: Multimodal Image-to-Image Translation

 We also include the discriminator loss $L_{\text{GAN}}(\G,\D)$ (Equation \ref{eqn:Lgan}) on $\Bh$ to encourage the network to generate realistic results, and the full loss can be written as:

 The $\ell_1$ loss for the ground truth image $\B$ is not used.
-In this case, since the noise vector is randomly drawn, we do not want the predicted $\Bh$ to be the ground truth, but rather a realistic result.
+Since the noise vector is randomly drawn, the predicted $\Bh$ does not necessarily need to be close to the ground truth but does need to be realistic.
 The above objective bears similarity to the ``latent regressor" model~\citep{donahue2016adversarial,dumoulin2016adversarially,xi2016infogan}, where the generated sample $\Bh$ is encoded to generate a latent vector.